Investigations into Proof Structures

 \subsubsection{The Subproof Replacement Monotonicity Core Lemma}

 Lemma~\ref{lem-sr-mult}, stated and proven in this subsubsection, shows how the subsumption relationship of associated formulas transfers from subterm occurrences in a \Dterm to the \Dterm itself.
-The setting of the lemma is illustrated in Figure~\ref{fig-lem-sr-mult}.
+The setting of the lemma is illustrated in Fig.~\ref{fig-lem-sr-mult}.

 \begin{lem}[Subproof Replacement Monotonicity Core Lemma] Let $d, e$ be \dterms, let~$\alpha$ be an axiom assignment for $d$ and for $e$, and let $p_1, \ldots, p_n, q$, where $n \geq 0$, be positions in $\pos(d)$ such that for all $i,j \in \{1,\ldots,n\}$ with $i \neq j$ it holds that $p_i \not \leq p_j$ and for all $i \in \{1,\ldots,n\}$ it holds that $p_i \not < q$.
 If for all $i \in \{1, \ldots, n\}$ it holds that then